davidgalindo/react-native-arcgis-mapview/README.md

 onOverlayWasRemoved | `{ referenceId: String }` | Called when overlay is removed.
-onOverlayWasModified | `{ referenceId: String, action: String, success: Boolean, errorMessage: String? }` | Fires when an overlay was modified. onMapDidLoad | `{ success: Boolean, errorMessage: String? }` | Executed when the map finishes loading or runs into an error. onRoutingStatusUpdate | `value: Boolean` | Returns true or false whenever the app begins or ends a routing call.
+onOverlayWasModified | `{ referenceId: String, action: String, success: Boolean, errorMessage: String? }` | Fires when an overlay was modified. onMapDidLoad | `{ success: Boolean, errorMessage: String? }` | Executed when the map finishes loading or runs into an error. onRoutingStatusUpdate | `isRouting: Boolean` | Returns true or false whenever the app begins or ends a routing call.
 Useful for telling the user when a routing action is happening in the background.